lacanoid/pgddl/README.md

 =======================================

 This is an SQL-only extension for PostgreSQL that provides uniform functions for generating SQL DDL scripts for objects stored in a database.
-It contains a lot of magick to convert Postgres catalogs to nicely formatted SQL snippets.
+It contains a lot of foo to convert Postgres system catalogs to nicely formatted SQL snippets.

 Some other SQL databases support commands like SHOW CREATE TABLE or provide other fascilities for the purpose.